rytsikau/ee.Yrewind/README.md

 * Loss of packets on the streamer side causes the estimated time to shift.
 The offset is usually seconds, but if the internet connection is unstable and/or the stream has been running for a long time, it can be minutes or even hours.
 For example, if the broadcast was interrupted for a total of 1 hour, then 24-hour frames will be downloaded as 23-hour
 * The reference point for the `-start` parameter is the local time when the program started: *--> ee.Yrewind (started at ...)*
 * To determine the earliest available point, try download the knowingly unavailable time interval (for example, `-start=19990101:0000`).
 The program will show a warning indicating the earliest available point at the moment
-* To prevent video file corruption due to network errors or FFmpeg crashes, use `ts` container to save video: `-vformat=ts` (unfortunately it does not currently support resolutions higher than 1080p and embedded metadata)
+* To prevent video file corruption due to network errors or FFmpeg crashes, use `ts` container to save video: `-vformat=ts` (it does not currently support resolutions higher than 1080p and embedded metadata)

 <br>